Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 # 1. Proposed project

-The project will establish proof of concept for an **AI-assisted, mechanism-led digital cognitive-affective intervention for chronic primary pain**, while evaluating a computational research tool designed to reduce uncertainty and improve efficiency during intervention selection and optimisation.
+The project will establish proof of concept for a computationally guided, mechanism-led digital cognitive-affective intervention for chronic primary pain.
+The intervention will be developed using the HRP Transfer Lab, an enabling computational research environment designed to reduce uncertainty and improve efficiency during intervention selection, optimisation and early evaluation.

-The project has two integrated products:
+The project has one primary clinical product:

-1. a pain-specific clinical intervention; and
+1. a pain-specific digital cognitive-affective intervention for chronic primary pain.

-2. a generalisable computational intervention-development technology.
+The **HRP Transfer Lab** will serve as the enabling computational development technology used to select, optimise and evaluate the intervention components.
+A focused service-pathway and implementation-intelligence strand will support clinical placement, implementation planning and the route to patient benefit.

-These will be supported by a focused service-pathway and implementation-intelligence strand.
-Chronic primary pain will provide the first full clinical instantiation and prospective evaluation of the reusable architecture.
+Chronic primary pain will provide the first full clinical instantiation and prospective evaluation of the reusable development architecture.

 ## 1.1 Clinical product